-Some of us were raised with ideal parents or stepparents.
-This type of parent makes this commandment easy to follow, as we learn over time to show them honor and respect.
-Most of us gave our parents a hard time at one point or another, but if our parents showed us love, they are relatively easy to treat well in return (or at least to tolerate their idiosyncrasies).
+Some of us were raised with ideal parents or step-parents.
+This type of upbringing makes this commandment very easy to follow, as we learn over time to show them the honor and respect they deserve.
+Most of us do give our parents a hard time at one time or another, but if our parents showed us love, they are relatively easy to treat well in return (or at least to tolerate despite their idiosyncrasies).

-Some parents or stepparents abandoned us, no longer being there to demonstrate the love, attention and kindness that we so desperately needed.
+Some parents or step-parents abandoned us, and are no longer there to demonstrate the love, attention and kindness that we all so desperately needed.

-Whatever the circumstances, difficult or not, God wants us to honor our parents.
-In the book of Ephesians, the apostle Paul highlights the beneficial promise that goes along with obedience to this command.
+Whatever the circumstances, difficult or not, God still expects us to honor our parents.
+In the book of Ephesians, the apostle Paul highlights the benefit that accompanies this commandment:

-We can all agree that the act of raising children is extremely difficult, demanding and tiring.
-Babies are helpless and needy on a twenty-four-hour basis.
-Toddlers always need watching, and the chores of feeding and cleaning for children of all ages are never-ending.
-All these tasks also need to be juggled with other simultaneous demands, such as earning a living or getting sufficient sleep.
+We can all agree that raising children is an extremely difficult, demanding and tiring endeavor.
+Babies are helpless and their needs must be met on a twenty-four-hour basis.
+Toddlers need constant watching, and the chores of feeding and cleaning up after children of all ages are never-ending.
+All these tasks need to be juggled alongside other simultaneous demands, such as earning a living or just getting sufficient sleep.

 From the moment of a child’s birth, a parent’s attention needs to be focused on the well-being of their child.
-For many parents, this focus is present throughout each day, whether the child is physically present or not, through all stages of life.
-This is by the design of God, who watches over each of us every moment, whether we are awake or sleeping.
+For many parents, this focus is present throughout each day, whether the child is physically with them or not, through each stage of life.
+This is by the design of God, who also watches over all of us each moment, be we awake or asleep.

 5 The Lord is your keeper; the Lord is your shade on your right hand.
 Psalm 121:5 ESV

-A keeper never rests and is always focused on our wellbeing.
-When the sun bears down on us in the heat of the day, the keeper is there to provide shade and protection.
-When we are hungry, the keeper provides nourishment.
+A keeper never rests and is always focused on our well-being.
+If the sun bears down on us in the heat of the day, the keeper is there to provide shade and protection.
+If we are hungry, the keeper helps to provide nourishment.
 God understands and lives out the role of a loving parent each moment of our lives.

-What if we are currently separated from our parent, be it through geography, alienation or even death?
+What if we are currently separated from our parent, be it through geography, alienation or death?
 Some have written letters of reconciliation to separated parents.
-If a parent is deceased, some have gone to grave sites or some other symbolic location to read a letter to them there, offering love, forgiveness and healing.
-God honors us as we seek to honor Him and his word by honoring our parents.
-He brings healing and peace in even the most difficult of circumstances, and is able to transcend limitations of the physical world.
+If a parent is deceased, some have gone to grave sites or some other symbolic location to read them a letter offering love and forgiveness and receiving healing in return.

-What attributes of a good parent are the most difficult for us to live out?
+What attributes of a good parent are the most difficult to demonstrate?

-What can we do today to honor our parents, be they nearby, far away or even deceased?
+What can we do today to honor our parents, be they nearby, far away or deceased?

-If currently alienated from a parent (or child), how can we start the process of healing to begin the process of mending that broken relationship?
-Often it begins with prayer.
-It is never too late in God’s world to seek His healing and to begin honoring our parents as we honor God and his Ten Commandments.
+If currently alienated from a parent (or child), how can we start the process of healing to begin mending that broken relationship?